openstack/cinder-specs/specs/mitaka/scalable-backup-service.rst

 than just preparing their volume for presentation as a block device.

-We will need to analyze the codebase to root out any of these and determine how to accomodate any special needs.
+We will need to analyze the codebase to root out any of these and determine how to accommodate any special needs.

 An example is the vmware volume driver [4], where a "backing" and temporary vmdk file are created for the cinder volume and the temporary vmdk file is used as the backup source.
-We will have to determine whether all this can be done in the volume driver's ``initialize_connection`` method during ``attach``, or whether we will require an additonal rpc hook to a *prepare_backup_volume* method or some such for volume drivers of this sort.
+We will have to determine whether all this can be done in the volume driver's ``initialize_connection`` method during ``attach``, or whether we will require an additional rpc hook to a *prepare_backup_volume* method or some such for volume drivers of this sort.